borntofrappe/game-development/07 Pokemon/Pokemon — Assignment/README.md

 # Pokemon — Assignment

-The assignment asks to provide an interface to shows the change in the stats of a pokemon as it levels up.
-This is relevant as the player pokemon gains experience, and eventually reaches the `expToLevel` threshold, in `BattleTurnState`.
+[The assignment](https://docs.cs50.net/ocw/games/assignments/7/assignment7.html) asks to provide an interface to shows the change in the stats of a pokemon as it levels up.
+The feature is included as the player pokemon gains experience, and eventually reaches the `expToLevel` threshold in `BattleTurnState`.

 ## Planning